chloeeew/selenium-demo/readme.md

 # Introduction
-- This project selenium-ketangpai is main to build a basic framework demo of web automation testing.
+- This project selenium-ketangpai is main to build a basic framework demo of UI automation testing.
 - This project is aimed at automation test engineers and test development engineers
 - The tested site is: https://v4.ketangpai.com/
 #### Testcases included: